 - An embOS version 3.28 or higher is required for complete compatibility.
-Older embOS versions use different internal structures and the C-Spy plug-in is therefore of limited use with version prior to 3.28. - An IAR Embedded Workbench IDE with a C-SPY debugger version 5 is required for the plug-in V2 and the plug-in V3. - An IAR Embedded Workbench IDE with a C-Spy debugger version V6 or higher is required for the plug-in V6.
+Older embOS versions use different internal structures and the C-Spy plug-in is therefore of limited use with version prior to 3.28. - An IAR Embedded Workbench IDE with a C-SPY debugger version 5 is required for the embOS plug-in V2 and the plug-in V3. - An IAR Embedded Workbench IDE with a C-Spy debugger version V6 or higher is required for the plug-in V6.

-The version 6.0.6 is required for
+The version 6.0.6 of the embOS plugin is required for